 Maybe it’s time to lose, a little.
 “Let’s just make it fair as can be.
 We’ll both ask three questions.
 Then, if we both agree that the questions are acceptable, we’ll answer all three honestly, me first, then you.
 Sound alright?”

 The fae sitting across from him considers a moment, eyes upward and finger twirling in her hair.
 “Deal,” she says at last.
 “My questions are: How were you able to remember me?
 What was the name of the one who taught you that rune?
 And what is your true name?”

 Terra stays quiet, repeating what she said over in his head.
 Overall, he thinks he can get away with answering them without revealing anything too important.
 He’s about to say yes when he notices Puck shaking his head, with three fingers pressed against his jaw.
 Something wrong with the third question?
-It seems the most harmless… Terra knows that true names are important for all sorts of things, but it wouldn’t be too hard for this creature to get his if she really tries.
+It seems the most harmless… and it wouldn’t be too hard for this creature to get his if she really tries.
 It’s in the school records, after all.

 Still, better play it safe.
 “I accept the first two, but would need a different third one.”

 “Very well.
 Why were you looking for me, how were you able to remember me, and what was the name of the one who taught you that rune?”